 Sky Valley Historical Society

-The Sky Valley Historical Society Museum, located on the second floor of the Sultan Post Office at 102 4th Street, is open from 1 to 4 p.m. on the first and third Tuesdays of every month, and from 1 to 4 p.m. on the third Saturday of every month.
+The Sky Valley Historical Society Museum, located on the second floor of the Sultan Post Office at 102 4th Street, is open from 1 to 4 p.m. every Saturday.

 How It Began

 Sky Valley Historical Society is based out of the Sky Valley Museum located above the Post Office at 102 4th Street in Sultan.It all began in the 1960s when an energetic group of community members came together once a month meeting at one another’s homes collecting donated artifacts from people in Sultan and the Sky Valley.
 Mabel Coon served hot buttered rum and that could have been the glue that kept them going.

 In the 1980s they were invited to move the museum in the empty space above the Post Office, where they reside today.
 As donations came in, they cataloged every item.
 Since the building was built in the 1950s by volunteers, the group feels it’s appropriate that the Historical Society and Museum are part of it.

 “When we first moved up here, there were tools all over the floor; farming and logging tools and that was the museum.
 We grew from there,” said President, Iris Jensen.

 The museum showcases a treasure-trove of Sultan’s vibrant heritage including, logging, farming, mining, banking and criminal justice, and even has seats from the first theater in Sultan.
 The society is very proud of the recent donation of a Roaring 20s display that came from Gold Bar.